 6. In all these respects, believers in the Old Testament were justified in exactly the same way as we who believe in New Testament times.

 1. God guarantees to adopt all of us He has justified, in and for His Son Jesus Christ.
 Adoption is a gift in which God gives us the freedom and privilege of being His very own children.
 He gives us His own name.
 He gives us the Spirit of adoption, and lets us confidently access His throne of grace.
 He enables us to cry “Abba, Father”.

-As a father, God also has compassion on us, provides for us, and disciplines us.
+As a father, God also has compassion on us, protects us, provides for us, and disciplines us.
 But He will never cast us off.
 Instead, He puts His seal on us for the day of redemption, when we will inherit what He’s promised and be heirs of everlasting life.

 1. After God has called us and given us new hearts and spirits, He sanctifies us.
 He does this in a real and personal way, through Christ’s death and resurrection, and by His Word and Holy Spirit living in us.